Connor-Sebastian-S/nls_scot_exams_analysis/README.md

 I've attempted to map any of the old-style grade names to their modern equivalent under the Curriculum for Excellence.

-Scottish secondary education has evolved significantly since 1900, with changes reflecting broader educational reforms, societal shifts, and the establishment of a standardized curriculum.
+Scottish secondary education has evolved significantly since 1900, with changes reflecting broader educational reforms, societal shifts, and the establishment of a standardised curriculum.
 Here's a summary of the key levels and stages over time:

 ---